 Click here to learn how to make sure your older horse’s diet is sufficient for winter.

-Based on the findings we have so far, I can offer two general suggestions: For a horse fed lower-quality forage, it might be beneficial to invest in a high-quality fat supplement that is rich in omega-3s, such as flaxseed (with a ratio of 0.26:1) or fish oil (0.13:1).
-However, if the horse is eating good-quality pasture or a cool-season grass hay that is harvested at early to mid-maturity, he may already have a low ratio of omega-6s to omega-3s, and spending the money on an expensive supplement might not be worth it.
+Based on the findings we have so far, I can offer two general suggestions.
+For a horse fed lower-quality forage, it might be beneficial to invest in a high-quality fat supplement that is rich in omega-3s, such as flaxseed (with a ratio of 0.26:1) or fish oil (0.13:1).
+However, if the horse is eating good-quality pasture or a cool-season grass hay that is harvested at early to mid-maturity, he may already have a low ratio of omega-6s to omega-3s.
+Spending the money on an expensive supplement might not be worth it.
 In instances like this, feeding rice bran (19:1) or soybean oil (7:1) versus corn oil (53:1) would be other options to consider for that “little bit extra” a horse might need.

 Carey Williams, PhD